Double-click on any word and see its definition from Cambridge Dictionaries Online.

-(2) Select the ones that deserve to be included in the limited space of a one or two-page paper.
+(2) Select the ones that deserve to be included in that limited space.
 (See also our section on Relevance and Selection)

 (3) Organize them into a logical sequence in the form of an outline or a diagram containing the basic ideas you intend to develop.

 (4) Articulate your thoughts and arguments in a way that is clear, logical and persuasive with the help of the right linking words.

 similarly, likewise, in a similar manner, like, in the same way, analogously

 * To compare or show contrast:

 however, nevertheless, rather, whereas, but, yet, on the other hand, on the contrary, by comparison, compared to, up against, balanced against, vis a vis, although, conversely, but, meanwhile, in contrast, after all, otherwise, alternatively.

 * To express an alternative: